galexite/galexite.uk/content/posts/2020/06/setting-up-nvim-lsp.md

 Plug 'Shougo/deoplete.nvim'

 let g:deoplete#enable_at_startup = 1

+" And a plugin connecting deoplete to nvim-lsp
+Plug "Shougo/deoplete-lsp"
 ```

 Once installed, you should be able to just tab away to get your automatic code